-National parks are a tradition in which the United States has led the world for 140 years.
-In all that time, fewer than 60 places in all of our states and territories have been deemed special enough to be designated National Parks.
-Biscayne National Park is one of those special places - established to preserve and protect "...a rare combination of terrestrial, marine, and amphibious life in a tropical setting of great natural beauty...."
+National parks are a tradition in which the United States leads the world.
+They are America's best idea.
+Biscayne National Park is one of those special places.
+It preserves and protects a "rare combination of terrestrial, marine, and amphibious life in a tropical setting of great natural beauty."

-Columbus Day Weekend has traditionally drawn large crowds of boaters to the park.
-In order to provide for the safety of the park's visitors and resources, as well as preserve the qualities for which the park was established, a number of special measures are put in place each year over this busy holiday weekend.
-Even non-boaters should allow extra travel time, as backups along the road to the Dante Fascell Visitor Center are likely.
+Columbus Day weekend has traditionally drawn large crowds of boaters to the park.
+In order to provide for the safety of park visitors and resources and preserve the park, a number of special measures are put in place each year over this busy holiday weekend.

 We Need Your Help

-As you enjoy the company of your friends and family and the beauty of the park's waters and islands, please remember to do your part to remain safe and to protect this special place.
+As you enjoy the company of your friends and family and the beauty of the park, please remember to do your part to remain safe and to protect this special place.

 - Maintain control of your trash and don't let it get into the water.
 Keep it on board and dispose of it when you return to shore.

-- Finally, for your own safety, have a designated driver if alcoholic beverages are being consumed.
+- Have a designated driver if alcoholic beverages are being consumed.
 We want you to arrive home safely.